Babesiosis

 • Applying an insect repellent containing diethyltoluamide (DEET) to the skin

-To remove a tick, people should use fine-pointed tweezers to grasp the tick by the head or mouthparts right where it enters the skin and should gradually pull the tick straight off.
+To remove a tick, people should use fine-pointed tweezers to grasp the tick by the head and mouthparts right where it enters the skin and should gradually pull the tick straight off.
 The tick's body should not be grasped or squeezed.
-Petroleum jelly, alcohol, lit matches, or any other irritants should not be used.
+Once the tick is removed, the area of skin should be swabbed with alcohol.
+Petroleum jelly, alcohol, lit matches, or any other irritants are not effective ways to remove ticks and should not be used.
+(See also Treatment of Tick Bites.)

 Did You Know...

-People who have had babesiosis should not donate blood or probably organs to prevent transmission.
-In the United States, screening of blood and organ donors is now done in states where the incidence of infection is relatively high.
+People who have had babesiosis can prevent transmitting the infection by not donating blood or probably organs until they have completed treatment and parasites cannot be found in their blood.
+In the United States, blood and organ donors are screened in areas where the incidence of infection is relatively high.

 Ticks